karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-aws-distro-for-otel-and-dotnet-part-2.md

 # AWS auto-instrumentation additional tracing noise on App4

-After having the app running for a short period of time, if we take a look at the traces sent to X-Ray we can see strange phenomenom.
+After having the app running for a short period of time, if we take a look at the traces sent to X-Ray we can see a strange phenomenom.

 ![xray-fulltrace-sqs-noise.png](/img/xray-fulltrace-sqs-noise.png)